wlktan/LireNLPSystem/README.md

 View(rbnlp.tb)
 regex.df.list <- RuleBasedNLP(regex.df.java)

-# This is the ``wide" data frame to be used in the machine-learning predictions
+# This is the "wide" data frame to be used in the machine-learning predictions
 regex.df.wide <- regex.df.list$regex.df.wide

 # This is the data frame of rules NLP prediction